John Simpson Owen: 1960–1973

 His involvement is recognised by Bernard Grzimek in his book Rhinos Belong to Everybody, where he is included in the foreword for his efforts to create the park system.

 His most lasting achievement was transforming a small laboratory into the world-renowned Serengeti Scientific Research Institute.
 The Institute attracted many scientists to work there or to visit, including the Nobel-prize winner Niko Tinbergen and his students.
 In 1966 George Schaller came to study the lions, resulting in his book Serengeti Lion: A Study of Predator–Prey Relations.
 The dedication at the front of his book Serengeti a Kingdom of Predators was "To John S. Owen whose vision and initiative have helped to create in Tanzania some of the world's finest national parks".
 Hans Kruuk came to study the hyena, Harvey Croze joined in the late 1960s to study the impact of the elephants on the woodlands and Michael Norton-Griffiths studied the Serengeti ecology.

 Field researchers were also based in other parks; Iain Douglas Hamilton studied the elephants in the rift valley Manyara National Park and Jane Goodall studied the chimpanzees in the Gombe Stream which moved under the National Park umbrella in 1968.
 His involvement in the parks is described in Peter Mattherson's The Tree where Man was Born.

-In 1973 Owen left Africa for the Woodrow Wilson International for Scholars in Washington, the think tank on global ecology.
+In 1973 Owen left Africa for the Woodrow Wilson International Center for Scholars in Washington, D.C., the think tank on global ecology.